 This canned version is a childhood favorite.
 You might be having a difficult time looking for it in physical stores, but the good news is that it is available online!
 Just make a quick search and you will be able to find the sources.

-This dish makes for a great freezer meal.
-You can let the leftovers cool down first to ambient temperature.
-Then, freeze the leftovers in airtight, or freezer-friendly containers for up to 3 months.
+- To store: This dish makes for a great leftover meal.
+First, let the leftovers cool down at room temperature.
+Then, transfer them to an airtight container and refrigerate them for up to 4 days.

-- For a more colorful dish, you can add in differently colored bell peppers and instead of frozen peas, add mixed vegetables.
+- For a more colorful dish, you can add in differently colored bell peppers, green peppers, and instead of frozen peas, add mixed vegetables.

-- Serve it over some pasta or rice.
+- Serve it over some pasta or white rice.

 - In addition, to spice this up, add a dash of cayenne, or red chili pepper flakes.